Sam Stoneley. Let's Connect

 Hack the Box - Luke

-The -sV flag will probe open ports to determine service and version, -vv will increase the verbosity level (causing Nmap to print more information about the scan) and -O will provide the operating system.
+The -sV flag will probe open ports to determine service and version, -vv will increase the verbosity level (causing Nmap to print more information about the scan) and -O will attempt to enumerate the operating system.

 PORT STATE SERVICE REASON VERSION